falc0n2222/aternos-discord-bot/README.md

 After this is done go into cmd and type

-"pip install python-aternos" then "pip install discord" without the "" ofc.
+"pip install python-aternos" then "pip install discord" and "pip install asyncio" without the "" ofc.

 ## How to change Prefix ##
 You can change the prefix by going to line 13 and looking for this line